r-grandorder/fgo-guides/events/202202_valentines.md

 - "★5 (SSR) Oberon"'s Valentine Scene is story locked, and requires clearing LB6 - Avalon Le Fae

 # Hoshimi Teapots
-- The teapots we got recently are due to expire at the end of the month (February 28, 12:59 JST).
+- The Teapots we got recently are due to expire at the end of the month (February 28, 12:59 JST).
 It might be wise to use the teapots during this event.
+- The Tea Break Quests (5AP that rewards Teapots) also give significant amount of Bond Points.
+You can use your teapots in there.

+!
+Important Note !
+{: .label .label-red }

+- Make sure you have your servants at EX rank (See &lt;Buddy Points&gt; Section) to maximize the bond you get!

 ![Teapot](https://news.fate-go.jp/wp-content/uploads/2022/valentine2022_full_mxzlw/info_item_01.png)